 - A change of scene: Compared with the big production that is bedtime, naps are a bit less extreme.
 They take up a lot less of the day than sleep at night does, and let your toddler get back to playing before they know it.
 It may not always feel like that to a toddler, though, especially if naptime happens in the same space as bedtime.
 Moving your toddler’s nap to a different space can help solve that problem, and letting them nap a little nearer to you can help address separation anxiety.

 - Ahead of the game: Toddlers who are overtired can have a harder time winding down and relaxing enough to sleep.
 Trying to adjust naptime so it starts a little earlier can sometimes be helpful.

 - Following routine: Toddlers aren’t great with transitions, and having a solid, regular bedtime routine can help smooth the way between being awake and being asleep for your toddler.
 If your family’s bedtime routine doesn’t translate well to naptime – like if it centers around the bath – coming up with a winding-down routine specifically for naptime can help as well, though it can take a little while to establish the connection between the new routine and sleep.

-- Keeping him company: For some parents, lying down beside their toddler to nap with him can feel like giving in, and for others, it just doesn’t work at all – toddlers who don’t want to stop playing to nap sometimes just want to keep playing with you, if you’re lying down next to them.
+- Keeping them company: For some parents, lying down beside their toddler to nap with them can feel like giving in, and for others, it just doesn’t work at all – toddlers who don’t want to stop playing to nap sometimes just want to keep playing with you, if you’re lying down next to them.
 For a few, though, napping together can be a restful short-term solution for riding out the end of separation anxiety – and getting a few sleepy cuddles in along the way!